Destiny 2 post-release content: Crimson Days

 Crimson Days was a Valentine's Day-themed event and was also first introduced in the original Destiny during its Year 2, but did not return in Year 3 of that game; however, the event was brought back during Year 1 of Destiny 2.
 Just as in the original event, Crimson Days was a one-week event that featured a 2-versus-2 Crucible mode—the only in Destiny 2—however, the mode was modified from the original.
 Staying close to a teammate caused all abilities to recharge quicker, while being apart gave away both players' locations to the opposing team.
 Players could also earn Crimson Engrams, granting new rewards.
 Crucible vendor Lord Shaxx was the NPC for this event.

-The first Crimson Days event for Destiny 2 began on February 13 and ran through February 20, 2018.
-The event returned the following year during Year 2's Season of the Forge, running from February 12 to 19, 2019.
-The third event was held from February 11 to 18, 2020, during Year 3's Season of Dawn.
+The first Crimson Days event for Destiny 2 was held during Season 2 and began on February 13 and ran through February 20, 2018.
+The event returned the following year during Year 2's Season of the Forge (Season 5), running from February 12 to 19, 2019.
+The third event was held from February 11 to 18, 2020, during Year 3's Season of Dawn (Season 9).
 The event was discontinued in 2021, with Bungie citing that the event had not been up to their standards in recent years and they decided to place it into the Destiny Content Vault.